plone/buildout.coredev/docs/git.rst

 Always add the full URL to the issue/pull request you are fixing/referring to.

-Maybe within the git repository it makes sense, but as soon as you are outside of it, it will not.
+Maybe within the Git repository it makes sense, but as soon as you are outside of it, it will not.